 Other highlights include:

-- Over 185,000 tonnes of packaging and printed paper was collected from households and depots across British Columbia, representing a recovery rate of 78%
+- Over 185,000 tonnes of packaging and paper product was collected from households and depots across British Columbia, representing a recovery rate of 78%

 - An additional 16,000 households received curbside or multi-family services, and an additional 129,000 had access to Recycle BC services through curbside, multi-family or depot services